“Always wear face masks”,

-It has also approved ZyCoV-D vaccine - the world's first DNA vaccine against Covid - by Indian firm Cadilla, but it's not available yet.
+It has also approved the ZyCoV-D vaccine – the world’s first DNA vaccine against Covid – by Indian firm Cadilla, but it’s not available yet.

-The federal government had also approved Johnson & Johnson's single-dose vaccine, which was to be introduced in India through a supply agreement with Biological E; and it had authorised Indian pharma company Cipla to import the Moderna vaccine.
+The federal government had also approved Johnson & Johnson’s single-dose vaccine, which was to be introduced in India through a supply agreement with Biological E; and it had authorized Indian pharma company Cipla to import the Moderna vaccine.

 But it’s unclear when either of those will be available in India.